Scudder Falls Bridge: Replacement bridge

 Starting in 2003, the DRJTBC began working on plans to replace the bridge, improve the safety and traffic flow of its two immediately adjoining interchanges (Taylorsville Road in Pennsylvania and Route 29 in New Jersey), and widen the Pennsylvania approach to the bridge (from four lanes to six).
-The project was deemed necessary because the original configurations of the bridge, interchanges and roadways suffered from numerous inadequacies.
+The project was deemed necessary because despite only being 42 years old, the original configurations of the bridge, interchanges and roadways suffered from numerous inadequacies.
 Design standards called for, at minimum, the addition of an inside shoulder 3 ft wide (adding 6 ft to its original width) and an outside shoulder 12 ft wide (adding 24 ft to its original width).
 The closely spaced interchanges on both ends of the bridge required the addition of acceleration and deceleration lanes (the Commission refers to them as "auxiliary lanes"), of which there were previously none.

 According to the DRJTBC's 2002 Southerly Crossings Corridor Study, the Scudder Falls Bridge carried roughly 55,000 vehicles per day (traffic counts have increased since then), well beyond the design load of 40,000 vehicles per day.
 By 2030, traffic volumes were expected to increase by 35%, the equivalent of 19,000 additional vehicles.
 This amount of traffic would require two to perhaps four additional travel lanes (24 to 48 additional feet of roadway width).

 Also mentioned by the 2002 study is that Scudder Falls Bridge had been given a Level of Service (LOS) grade of "F" during peak rush hours and afternoons.
 This grade denotes the worst service conditions and the highest congestion rate.
 At times other than brief rush hour delays, traffic traveling the bridge was relatively light.
 The condition of the bridge had also been a growing concern in the following years.
-Even though routine inspections had not revealed any serious structural problems, the bridge was over 50 years old and was likely deteriorating rapidly.
-The bridge was also similar in design to the Mianus River Bridge in Greenwich, Connecticut, which suffered a fatal collapse in 1983.
+Even though routine inspections had not revealed any serious structural problems, the bridge, at over 50 years old, was past the end of its structural service life.
+The bridge was also similar in design to the Mianus River Bridge in Greenwich, Connecticut, which suffered a fatal collapse in 1983, further inflating concerns about the structural integrity of the old bridge.